 ‘Oh, I’m so sorry!’
 Subro replied.
 ‘Have I been denying you the thrill of ordering the young girl around?’

 ‘Huh?
 No!
-What I mean is that she is my assistant…’ He pressed the button to call for the lift.
+What I meant is that she is my assistant, after all.’
+He pressed the button to call for the lift.

 ‘You didn’t deny it.
 Interesting!’
 Subro smiled smugly.